Medical Surgical Unit

 - Total parenteral nutrition

-The Rusk County Memorial Hospital & Nursing Home Pharmacy Department provides pharmaceutical care for the facility's acute care hospital patients, swing bed patients, nursing home residents and employees.
-The department is staffed by a registered nurse, a certified pharmacy technician and a pharmacist.
+The Rusk County Memorial Hospital Pharmacy Department provides pharmaceutical care for the facility's acute care hospital patients, swing bed patients and employees.
+The department is staffed by a pharmacist and a certified pharmacy technician.
 Additional consultants are available when needed.

-With patient safety as a primary goal, the Rusk County Memorial Hospital & Nursing Home Pharmacy continues to implement new technologies.
+With patient safety as a primary goal, the Rusk County Memorial Hospital Pharmacy continues to implement new technologies.
 A majority of medications are provided through our hospital-wide automated Pyxis dispensing system.
-When possible, IV medications are purchased as pre-mixed, ready-to-use solutions.
 The Pharmacy and Therapeutics Committee and Medical Staff are active participants in the development and maintenance of the hospital drug formulary.

 To find out more about our InstyMeds Machine, please click here.

-Dietician services are provided for hospital inpatients, cardiac rehabilitation patients, and nursing home residents.
+Dietician services are provided for hospital inpatients and cardiac rehabilitation patients.
 Diet consultations with our registered dietician are available to hospital patients as needed.
 Through these educational sessions, our dietician will provide helpful information about combining new and old habits for changes that are livable.
 Cardiac rehab patients are seen as needed, or if they would like to review their needs in combining their previous habits with their current condition.

-Rusk County Memorial Hospital provides a full-time, certified social worker to work directly with patients and their families to provide patient advocacy, resource information, and crisis intervention.
-Through collaboration and consultation with physicians, nurses and therapies, social services can aid the patient in utilizing health care services and resources in the treatment of an illness.
+Rusk County Memorial Hospital provides a case manager to work directly with patients and their families to provide patient advocacy, resource information, and crisis intervention.
+Through collaboration and consultation with physicians, nurses and therapies, the case manager can aid the patient in utilizing health care services and resources in the treatment of an illness.

 - Discharge Planning and Referrals